coateds/DevOpsOnWindows/LinuxLPIC1Exams/ExamNotes.md

 * The following is a partial list of the used files, terms and utilities:
   * ln
   * ls
 * Links
   * A hard link does not become disconnected from the underlying file if the file is moved.
 * Symbolic Links
   * These are really just shortcuts
   * `ln -s Documents/my-file.txt my-file.txt.lnk`
   * `unlink my-file.txt.lnk`
+* symbolic link
+  * The -s option must be provided to the ln command for symbolic links.
+  * The item to be linked must come before the name of the link itself.

 ### 104.7 Find system files and place files in the correct location
 * Description: Candidates should be thoroughly familiar with the Filesystem Hierarchy Standard (FHS), including typical file locations and directory classifications.